 In this case, the loan with the smallest balance would be the credit card.
 Put a star next to this one.

-- Put a Square Next to the Debt That Has the Highest Interest Rate: Going back to the previous example, let’s say your credit card currently has a teaser 0% interest rate for the first 18 months.
+Put a square next to the debt that has the highest interest rate.
+Going back to the previous example, let’s say your credit card currently has a teaser 0 percent interest rate for the first 18 months.
 At this point, you’re 8 months into those 18 months, so you have 10 months left without any interest charges.

-Let’s also assume your car loan has a 6% interest rate and your student loan has a 7% interest rate.
+Let’s also assume your car loan has a 6 percent interest rate, and your student loan has a 7 percent interest rate.
 In this case, your highest interest loan would be the student loan.
 Coincidentally, this is also the loan with the largest balance in our example.

 It’s Time for You to Make a Decision